 Lefteris.
 Located in the marble-made mountain village of Apeiranthos, this is a no-frills culinary gem serving the Naxian essentials such as masterfully grilled finest meats, pitas, cheeses, and Greek desserts.

 In 1 hour and 45 minutes from Naxos the ferry will arrive at Ios.
 Built sparsely – mostly on its many hills and around the town or ‘Chora’ – Aegean Sea’s party mecca for millennials is in fact a rocky island with tens of natural sandy beaches.
 Only 5 of them are over-organized with mega-beach clubs crammed up with youth vacaying on a budget.
 Dubbed ‘Nio’ by the locals, with a population of around 2,000 residents, it currently offers only small hints of luxury in the form of a few boutique hotels that are gradually opening.
 Real-estate-wise the Greek LuxurIOS group is owning now an important part of the land, committing to not building on it massively just to maintain the island’s original character.
-That most probably sparks interest by other potential long-term-profit buyers.
+That most probably sparks the interest of other potential long-term-profit buyers.
 As a curious island-hopping visitor, if you avoid Chora and its mass nightlife scene, the crowded beaches of Mylopotas, and all the famous sunset spots, you will discover the zero-party tranquil side of the island.
 The greatest part of the island is almost uninhabited.
-Your bet for a night or two will be to find a nice hotel and relax there – including for dinners because Ios is surely not a fine-dining destination or a culinary hotspot yet.
+Your best option for a night or two is to find a nice hotel and relax there – including dining there because Ios is surely not a gourmet destination or a culinary hotspot yet.